Official University Seal

 - letters of reference

-If you choose, the new university logo may be used for the above instead of the seal.
+If you choose, the University logo may be used for the above instead of the seal.

 What it symbolizes